SwissDataScienceCenter/renku/docs/introduction/containerization.rst

 keeping track of versioning gets us most of the way to being able to fully reproducing an analysis workflow.
 A final piece is encapsulating the actual computational environment.
-In a quantitative sense, using different releases of the same library can simple lead to different results.
+In a quantitative sense, using different releases of the same library can simply lead to different results.
 A more practical aspect, however, is that replicating a computational environment for reproducibility's sake is often simply very time consuming.